by Rob Caldwell

-The original of this paper ‘Travel Trailers and Trucks Sharing Roads in Australia’ by Rob Caldwell MITE (Life) MAITPM (of Caldwell Consulting) was published in 2012.
+The original of this paper ‘Caravans and Trucks Sharing Roads in Australia’ by Rob Caldwell MITE (Life) MAITPM (of Caldwell Consulting) was published in 2012.
 This is Mr Caldwell’s 2014 updated version.
 (Minor typographical changes have been made to suit the webpage format.)

 Truckies are working in a high pressure transport industry, trying to maximize their efficiency by traveling at near the speed limit, right on the speed limit, or creeping just over the speed limit.
 Their workplace is on the road, and a major part of their profession is to tolerate traffic situations and share the road with others.
 Truckies have regulated work hours and can work up to 12 hours a day, with 7 hours of stationary rest.

-It is a pretty big conflict of interest on our roads, and this conflict is probably a major contributing factor in travel trailer crashes.
+It is a pretty big conflict of interest on our roads, and this conflict is probably a major contributing factor in caravan crashes.

-Every travel trailer tow vehicle (tug) driver has a responsibility to share the road with others, particularly in the area of co-operation with the truckies and helping them to share the road.
+Every caravan tow vehicle (tug) driver has a responsibility to share the road with others, particularly in the area of co-operation with the truckies and helping them to share the road.

 How caravanners can help

-The first recommendation to travel trailer tug drivers is to acquire a UHF radio and use it to communicate with the truckies (ie Channel 40 and 29…not 18).
-If this can be achieved nationally and quickly, the traditional bad language could diminish considerably, and may even disappear if the women in travel trailers can make their presence heard.
+The first recommendation to caravan tug drivers is to acquire a UHF radio and use it to communicate with the truckies (ie Channel 40 and 29…not 18).
+If this can be achieved nationally and quickly, the traditional bad language could diminish considerably, and may even disappear if the women in caravans can make their presence heard.
 The truckies will quickly learn of the benefits of communication with caravanners if the actions set out in this document are adopted by caravanning road users.

 Meeting trucks on the road

 A truck [in Australia] can have a maximum width of 2.5 metres (8 ft 3 inches.)
-Travel Trailers can also be up to 2.5 metres, and tow vehicles are usually less than 2.0 metres wide.
+Caravans can also be up to 2.5 metres, and tow vehicles are usually less than 2.0 metres wide.

 Many of these roads in Australia have not been widened, even though the maximum allowable width of vehicles increased from 2.4 metres to 2.5 metres in the mid 1970’s.
 So, we must learn how to drive on these roads and share them with others, including the monster trucks.
 Of course some major roads have been widened to 7 or 8 metres, and some of them now have sealed shoulders.